jkbgbr/simplesi/README.md

 ```
 #### Power

-Raising a `Physical` object to a power returns a new `Physical` object with the dimensions of the two multiplied elementwise.
+Raising a `Physical` object to a power returns a new `Physical` object with each element of dimensions multiplied with the power.

 ```python
 >>> a = 8 * si.kN